microsoft/SQL_LogScout/README.md

     - "WPR"
     - "Setup"
     - "BackupRestore"
     - "MenuChoice" - this directs SQL LogScout to present an interactive menu with Scenario choices.
-The option is available in cases where multiple parameters must be used.
+The option is available in cases where multiple parameters are used with the tool.
+Combining MenuChoice with another scenario choice, causes SQL LogScout to ignore MenuChoice and pick the selected scenario(s).

-   You can select one or more scenarios.
+   Multiple Scenarions: You can select *one or more* scenarios.
 To combine multiple scenarios use the *plus sign* (+).
 For example:

    `GeneralPerf+Memory+Setup`